muflax-scholars/fly/fly/README.txt

 press keys to enter chords as prompted.

+ACCESSIBILITY

+Fly can be run with different colour schemes, see config.py option COLOR_SCHEME.
+For people with low vision, the colour scheme "highcontrast" will provide a high contrast view.

 EXTENDING FLY

 Custom lessons can be added to fly by adding files to data/lessons.